codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 #### Setting up code signing for iOS

-In order to use **automatic code signing** where Codemagic creates and manages signing certificates and provisioning profiles on your behalf, you need to configure API access to App Store Connect and define the following environment variables:
+In order to use **automatic code signing** and have Codemagic manage signing certificates and provisioning profiles on your behalf, you need to configure API access to App Store Connect and define the environment variables listed below.

 * `APP_STORE_CONNECT_PRIVATE_KEY`